Lotteria

 Lotteria (Japanese: ロッテリア; stylized in all caps) is a South Korean-Japanese company that operates a chain of fast food restaurants in East Asia, having opened its first restaurant in Tokyo in September 1972.
-Taking its name from its parent company, Lotte Corporation, it currently has franchises in Japan (sold to Zensho Holdings), South Korea, Indonesia, Vietnam, Cambodia, Laos, and Myanmar.
+Taking its name from its parent company, Lotte Corporation, it currently has franchises in South Korea, Indonesia, Vietnam, Cambodia, Laos, Myanmar, and the United States.
 The origin of the name is a combination of corporate names Lotte and Cafeteria.

 Its menu includes typical fast-food items such as burgers, french fries, fried chicken, chicken wings and chicken fingers.

 History

 The company was founded in February 1972 in Tokyo, Japan, by Shin Kyuk-ho, a Korean entrepreneur.
 Its first franchises opened in Nihonbashi, Ueno and Yokohama in September of that year.
 In 1979, the brand was established in Seoul, South Korea.
 Lotteria later spread throughout East Asia adding locations in China, Myanmar, Taiwan and Vietnam.